AndrewGuerrero/ng-caryll/content/effective_stl.md

 ### Item 34: Note which algorithms expect sorted ranges

-In exchange for greater performance, the following algorithms require sorted ranges before they are used
+In exchange for greater performance, the following algorithms need sorted ranges before they can be used:

 - `binary_search`
 - `upper_bound`